Gary Rice (SPC 1955-62)

 We are saddened to hear of the passing of Gary Rice (SPC 1955-62) on 30 June 2025, the first and only person to become CEO of all three Australian TV networks.

-In more recent times, Gary, aged 80, was managing director and owner of the luxury holiday resort, The Rise Noosa, on the Sunshine Coast.
+In more recent times, Gary, aged 80, was the managing director and owner of various Sunshine Coast properties.

 Gary became the general manager of BTV6 Ballarat and Western Victoria for three years between 1977-80.